 Gregory and his brother Craig introduced a wide selection of new foodstuffs into the British diet, from brown rice to soya sauce; soba noodles to seaweeds; sesame, sunflower and pumpkin seeds; popcorn to (edible) peanut butter.
 There was Seed Restaurant, Sprout, and later Green Genes café, the first places to ever serve brown rice; Ceres Grain Shop, the country’s first natural food shop; Ceres Bakery, the first dedicated wholemeal one in the UK; Ceres Bookshop, selling a wholefood, organic, and esoteric selection of reading matter.
 Then came Harmony Foods, with an expanding range of natural foods, many of them organically grown, which were packaged and sold to health foods shops around the country, and to newly opened natural food shops such as Infinity in Brighton, Suma in Leeds, Community Foods in Camden Town, On the 8th Day in Manchester, Realfoods in Edin`burgh, and a few others.
-Harmony developed into Whole Earth Foods in the early 1980’s and thrives to this day, www.wholeearthfoods.com/about/our-roots/
+Harmony developed into Whole Earth Foods in the early 1980’s, which thrives to this day, http://wholeearthfoods.com/about-us/

 John Lennon cartoon - telling the story of John’s change of diet in the cartoon he drew to support Harmony Magazine.

 Macro Menu No.1 - the first Seed Restaurant menu, later re-named Tomorrow’s You